 How do Suppliers receive orders from Unimarket customers?

-Orders can be delivered to the Supplier via either email, or via cXML order integration (which directly sends the orders into their supply chain order management system).
+Orders can be delivered to the Supplier via email or cXML order integration (which directly sends the orders into their supply chain order management system).
 Unimarket will work with a Supplier's data integration partner if third-party order transmission configuration is required.
-If a Supplier is new to order integration, we can even recommend several leading third party integration specialists that we have worked with on past successful projects.
+If a Supplier is new to order integration, we can recommend several leading third-party integration specialists that we have worked with on past successful projects.

 Can Suppliers submit electronic invoices?